Herseninstituut/FYD2NWB-BIDS/README.md

 Different recording techniques require different metadata.
 This is now supported in FYD!
 To register what type of recording technique you are using, select a BIDS type (ephys, ophys, fMRI) in the **setup tab** on the FYD Webapp's editing interface and then press `(EDIT BIDS INPUT)`.
 BIDS meta data for a particular recording type can be entered here.
 This entry can later be used to generate an __(ephys, ophys or fMRI).json__ file that needs to be saved with each session in your BIDS dataset.
 Since different users may use the same setup, the great thing is, they can all make use of this same entry when they generate their own BIDS dataset.

-Based on their recording_type two example subroutines have been included; one for electrophysiology and one for 2photon data.

 #### TO-DO